-The key to understanding my work is to physically engage with it — to use it, play it, touch it, smell it, and sometimes taste it.
+The key to understanding my work is to physically engage with it — to use it, play it, touch it, and sometimes even smell or taste it.
 While I make every effort to craft objects that are beautiful and alluring, my main objective is to create evocative and memorable experiences for the people who use them.
 My artmaking decisions are guided by functionality; I strive to build things that work seamlessly and feel good in your hands.
 I believe that if participants implicitly trust their interaction with an object, then they are more open to accepting new ideas and forming new experiences.